CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 ### `add_peg_keeper`
 !!! description "`MonetaryPolicy.add_peg_keeper(pk: PegKeeper):`"

-    Function to add a new PegKeeper.
+    Function to add an existing PegKeeper to the monetary policy contract.

+    Emits: `AddPegKeeper`

     | Input      | Type   | Description |
     | ----------- | -------| ----|
     | `pk` |  `PegKeeper` | Add New PegKeeper |

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the contract.
+        This function is only callable by the `admin` of the contract.

     ??? quote "Source code"

-        ```python hl_lines="1 4"
+        ```python hl_lines="1 4 7 15"
+        event AddPegKeeper:
+            peg_keeper: indexed(address)

         peg_keepers: public(PegKeeper[1001])

         @external